Los Angeles: Climate

 Temperatures in the coastal basin exceed 90 F on a dozen or so days in the year, from one day a month in April, May, June and November to three days a month in July, August, October and to five days in September.
 Temperatures in the San Fernando and San Gabriel Valleys are considerably warmer.
-Temperatures are subject to substantial daily swings; in inland areas the difference between the average daily low and the average daily high is over 30 F-change.
+Temperatures are subject to substantial daily swings; in inland areas, the difference between the average daily low and the average daily high is over 30 F-change.
 The average annual temperature of the sea is 63 F, from 58 F in January to 68 F in August.
 Hours of sunshine total more than 3,000 per year, from an average of 7 hours of sunshine per day in December to an average of 12 in July.

-The Los Angeles area is also subject to phenomena typical of a microclimate, causing extreme variations in temperature in close physical proximity to each other.
+Due to the mountainous terrain of the surrounding region, the Los Angeles area contains a large number of distinct microclimates, causing extreme variations in temperature in close physical proximity to each other.
 For example, the average July maximum temperature at the Santa Monica Pier is 70 F whereas it is 95 F in Canoga Park, 15 mi away.
 The city, like much of the Southern Californian coast, is subject to a late spring/early summer weather phenomenon called "June Gloom".
 This involves overcast or foggy skies in the morning that yield to sun by early afternoon.